 Among the natural attractions are small ponds, trees and the cosmos flowers that grow in the spring.

-As the buildings are constructed from wood using traditional techniques, the contructions feel almost a part of the natural surroundings.
+As the buildings are constructed from wood using traditional techniques, the constructions feel almost a part of the natural surroundings.
 The way that these building blend into the nature around them is one of the reasons this temple is so popular.

-Fans of traditional architecture will want enjoy the main attraction of the temple, its 3-storied pagoda.
+Fans of traditional architecture will want to enjoy the main attraction of the temple, its 3-storied pagoda.
 While it lacks the scale of some of the larger pagoda in the area, this 24-meter tall piece of art is distinguished by being the oldest of its kind in Japan, dating back to the 8th century.

 Similarly the grounds of the temple even have an architectural style named after them, Hokkiji style, which describes the way the temple's main hall and its pagoda are perfectly aligned on an east-west axis with the main hall in the west and the pagoda in the east.